 Co-presented by SFU's Vancity Office of Community Engagement, the Planning Institute of British Columbia, and the Vancouver City Planning Commission.

-On September 25, 2019, SFU's Vancity Office of Community Engagement and the PIBC South Coast Chapter will host a panel that explores the work of Indigenous planners in Vancouver.
-It will look behind the scenes on what it takes to strengthen relations and create new practices and policies with Musqueam, Squamish, and Tsleil-Waututh Nations, and with urban Indigenous communities, from a City of Vancouver context.
-Panelists will reflect on what reconciliation means for city planning, how Indigenous Planning in Vancouver has changed over time, and what Indigenous rights means for urban planning today.
+On September 25, 2019, SFU's Vancity Office of Community Engagement, the PIBC South Coast Chapter and the Vancouver City Planning Commission (VCPC) hosted a panel that explores the work of Indigenous planners in Vancouver.
+It looked behind the scenes on what it takes to strengthen relations and create new practices and policies with Musqueam, Squamish, and Tsleil-Waututh Nations, and with urban Indigenous communities, from a City of Vancouver context.
+Panelists reflected on what reconciliation means for city planning, how Indigenous Planning in Vancouver has changed over time, and what Indigenous rights means for urban planning today.

-The panel will be moderated by Ginger Gosnell-Myers, Decolonization Strategist, Urban Planner, and Researcher.
+The panel was moderated by Ginger Gosnell-Myers, Decolonization Strategist, Urban Planner, and Researcher.

 · Cha'an Dtut (Rena Soutar), Reconciliation Planner, Vancouver Board of Parks and Recreation

 · Kamala Todd, Indigenous Arts and Culture Planner, City of Vancouver

 · Spencer Lindsay, Indigenous Social Planner, City of Vancouver

 Khelsilem (Sḵwx̱wú7mesh-Kwakwa̱ka̱’wakw), Spokesperson and elected councillor, Squamish Nation Council was rapporteur.